DLMousey/sarcasm-bot/README.md

 # Production setup
 Basically the same steps as dev setup minus running `npm start`.
-I'd recommend running this bot with some form of npm process manager in production, i use [PM2](http://pm2.keymetrics.io/) and it keeps everything ticking along nicely.
+I'd recommend running this bot with some form of npm process manager in production, I use [PM2](http://pm2.keymetrics.io/) and it keeps everything tickling along nicely.